 To consume Nearmap imagery via WMS, you must authenticate using API Key Authentication.

 The WMS URL you enter into your application must include your API Key.
-The WMS Links section of the the WMS Integration documentation describes how to copy the correct WMS URL, including your API Key, to the clipboard of your computer.
+The WMS Links section of the the WMS Integration (Legacy) documentation describes how to copy the correct WMS URL, including your API Key, to the clipboard of your computer.
 Once you have done that, you can conveniently paste it into your application as required (see below).

 Open ArcMap.
 In the Table of Contents window, right-click Layers and select Properties.